PojavLauncherTeam/pojavlauncherteam.github.io/JIT.md

 The only downside to this method is that you are required to be connected to a WiFi network in order to enable JIT. (*)

-(*) - Enabling JIT on iOS 17.0.1+ & iOS 18 betas (at the moment) can only be enabled through AltJIT (macOS only) or SideJITServer, which requires a computer (Windows, MacOS and Linux only).
-This is because these methods utilize pymobiledevice3 to enable JIT due to changes in iOS.
+(*) - Enabling JIT on iOS 17.0.1+ & iOS 18 betas (at the moment) can only be enabled through different various methods listed below that utilize pymobiledevice3 to enable JIT due to changes in iOS.

 ## What are the methods to enable JIT?